Techtonica/curriculum/_projects/recipe-page/phase-1-html-prompt.md

 > **PAUSE.** Obtain a code review from Techtonica staff.

+Once your code is approved by Techtonica staff, run `git status`.
+You should see changes that need to be added and committed.
+Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add image and image credit."

 #### Part 8 - Add links to similar recipes you found online

 Place at least 2 links to similar recipes online underneath the recipe's instructions.
+Refresh the webpage to make sure it worked.

 ![Image of webpage after adding links to similar recipes](https://github.com/Techtonica/curriculum/blob/master/_projects/recipe-page/screenshots/step8-other-recipes.png)

+Once you can see that adding the external links worked, run `git status`.
+You should see changes that need to be added and committed.
+Add and commit them, making sure to write a descriptive commit message in the present tense, such as "Add links to more recipes."

 #### Part 9 - Put each section in its own `<div>`